AMALTAS, PURGING CASSIA (CASSIA FISTULA)

 Amaltas is a golden shower medium sized tree.
 Its growth is fastest up to 10-20 meter high.
 Leaves of this tree are deciduous, long and pinnate.
 Three to eight leaves are combined to form a cluster and each leaflet is about 7-21 cm long and 5-9 cm broad.
 This tree produce pendulous racemes long flowers with five yellow equal sized petals.
 Fruit of this tree is a legume with pungent smell serving several seeds inside.
 Wood of this tree is very stable and durable.

-Amaltas is also known as "Aragvadha" in sanskrit language or Cassia fistula (botanical name) which literally means to kill diseases.
-It belongs to fabecaeae family.
-It is one of the most popular herbal plants known for its medicinal worth.
+Amaltas is also known as "Aragvadha" in Sanskrit language or Cassia fistula (Latin name) which literally means to kill diseases.
+It belongs to Fabaceae family.
+Aragvadha is one of the most popular herbal plants known for its medicinal worth.
 It has got very effective detoxifying properties for the body, not only externally when applied to the skin but also internally.
 Every part of this plant contains various phytochemicals.

 - Leaves – tannins, rhein, glucoside and sennosides.

 - Stem bark – fistucacidin, tannins, rhein and barbaloin.

 - Pulp – carbohydrates, proteins, leucin, tryptophan and glutamic acid.

 - Amaltas Seeds – vermolic, sterculic and galactomannan

 SPECIAL NOTE ABOUT AMALTAS HERB

 In India this golden flower tree is state flower of state Kerala.
 Flowers have religious importance in Vishnu festival.
 Image of this tree is painted on Indian 20 rupees.
 Yellow flower of Amaltas represents the Thai royalty and it is also national flower of Thailand.

 Amlatas is species easily found in Indian subcontinent and associated regions of south East Asia.
 It is also found in Pakistan, Myanmar, Thailand and Sri Lanka.
 In India it is easily available in Tamil Nadu and Kerala.
 It is famous ornamental and medicinal plant mentioned in Ayurveda from ancient times.